 shop=clothes looks as follows:

-We also have a full code example with Mapbox-GL on our developer website, showing cafes, coffee shops and restaurants.
+We also have a full code example with Mapbox-GL on our developer website, showing cafes, bars and banks.

 The Targomo POI tool above uses the techniques described in this article.
 Click and drag the map or zoom in to see a specific location.